emersonrp/WxMOO/README.md

 Dependencies
 ------------

-WxMOO requires perl 5.14 or newer, and WxWidgets 2.8 or newer.
-I desperately want to move to Wx 3.0 but until it's a little more well-entrenched, I'm sticking with 2.8.
+WxMOO requires perl 5.14 or newer, and WxWidgets 3.
+Getting a working wxWidgets 3 + wxPerl on Fedora is a little cranky-making but it fixes some quirks that I'd otherwise have to fix in hinky hackish perl customizations.
+My sincere hope is that Fedora will start shipping wxPerl compiled against wx3 and our long national nightmare will be over.

+(You -can- run it with wx2.8, but there might be input weirdness of various types.)

 As far as further perl dependencies, Module::ScanDeps (not itself a dependency) reports the following: